“Are Tagalog and Spanish similar?” If you have found this article you probably searched this.

 The words that glue everything else together are Austronesian.

 That makes Tagalog similar to Malay, Bahasa-Indones, Hawaiian, aboriginal Taiwanese, and other languages in this broad ethno-linguistic group.
+(For fun you can read about the differences between Tagalog and Indonesian)

 Of course, today Tagalog, like most languages around the world, borrow from a lot other languages.
 It has a large amount of input from English, Hokkien, Arabic, Sanskrit.